 - The SRA has asked that individuals or any firm with trainees in this position contact the SRA as soon as possible.
 The SRA states that it is looking at possible solutions, including working with training providers to determine if there is scope for assessments to be completed online.

-- Switching to online/remote assessment will of course be challenging, given some of the core subjects of the PSC usually require face-to-face assessment.
-Nonetheless, the SRA has stated that it has started to accept applications from PSC providers to temporarily move to online/remote proctoring of PSC assessments and assessment of oral-based skills via video-link.
+- Switching to online/remote assessment is of course challenging, given some of the core subjects of the PSC usually require face-to-face assessment.
+Nonetheless, the SRA has stated that it is considering applications for online or remote proctoring of assessments for the PSC, or assessment of oral skills via video-link.

 - In making any such application, PSC providers will need to demonstrate how the change in approach they are proposing will maintain security and integrity of the overall qualification – and before making any such changes to any assessments, they must apply to the SRA for approval.
 The SRA has stated that it will consider these applications on a case-by-case basis and any approval granted will be subject to SRA review at any time.